Maja Gojković

-Maja Gojković (Маја Гојковић; born 22 May 1963) is a Serbian politician serving as deputy prime minister of Serbia and minister of culture and information since 2020.
-A member of the Serbian Progressive Party (SNS), she previously served as president of the National Assembly from 2014 to 2020.
+Maja Gojković (Маја Гојковић; born 22 May 1963) is a Serbian politician who has been the president of the Government of Vojvodina since 2024.
+A member of the Serbian Progressive Party (SNS), she previously served as president of the National Assembly from 2014 to 2020 and deputy prime minister of Serbia and minister of culture and information from 2020 until 2024.

 As a member of the Serbian Radical Party (SRS), she served as minister without portfolio from 1998 to 1999 and deputy prime minister of Yugoslavia from 1999 to 2000.
 She later became the mayor of Novi Sad, an office she served from 2004 to 2008, after which she left SRS and formed the People's Party (NP) which merged into SNS in 2012.

 Education

 She attended Branko Radičević elementary school and the Gymnasium Jovan Jovanović Zmaj.
 After getting her degree from the University of Novi Sad Faculty of Law in 1987, she passed the bar exam in 1989.
 A year later she started working in her family's law firm.